Conor Moore doesn’t look like your stereotypical drummer – instead, he’s boy-band clean cut and a lovely guy to boot.

 Gorey Community School played a part as well.
 There, music teacher Roisin Dempsey (a former singer with Celtic Woman, Anuna, and Riverdance), introduced him to her husband, Nick Bailey, a world-class drummer (ex-Riverdance, Celtic Woman and more).
 Nick had set up Extreme Rhythm, a band of percussionists, and Conor joined them for a number of years.

 Other gigs followed, including Kelly Clarkson and the X Factor.
 “Kelly Clarkson can sell out an arena in 10 minutes.
 Wembley takes 16,000 people, the 3 Arena 8,000 and they were some experiences.
 The hair stands up at the back of your neck and you just have to relax and enjoy it.”

 Not surprisingly, he was noticed and got a call from Colaiste Lurgan to work on the Beo video in 2012.
 The following year, Conor was invited back to contribute to the creativity and choreography for the Avicii track.
 “That got one million hits on YouTube in under a week.”
 A Late Late Show appearance followed, Seo Linn was formed, they needed a drummer and he was off again …

 Gigs followed in Boston, London, Edinburgh, Glasgow, Dublin, and Belfast to name just a few venues.
 “I wasn’t an Irish speaker so I treated this like a classroom and I can hold my own now in conversations with Irish speakers!”

-And, yet, here he is at 24, setting off on another chapter, taking another risk, starting his own business, Sound Out Rhythm.
-This is a service that provides tuition, workshops, seminars, performance, and advice on all things rhythmical including drums, bodhran, cajon (boom box), djembe, snare drum and all other hand percussion.
+And then, there’s the day job in Sound Out Rhythm, where he provides tuition, workshops, seminars, performance, and advice on all things rhythmical including drums, bodhran, cajon (boom box), djembe, snare drum and all other hand percussion.